-Some of the best rooms are the 31 suites lead onto the Verandah.
-These are 58 sqm and ensuite bathrooms have been redesigned with Victorian details and Peranakan tiles, a type of colourful local ceramic.
+Some of the best rooms are the 31 suites leading onto the Verandah.
+These are 58 sqm, and ensuite bathrooms have been redesigned with Victorian details and Peranakan tiles, a type of colorful local ceramic.

-No visit to Singapore is complete without a stay at this iconic all-suite 5 star luxury Singapore hotel.
-Each suite features period furnishings, lofty 14-foot ceilings and modern conveniences expected of a 21st-century hotel.
-Raffles butlers, legendary for their charming and graceful service are available to fulfil requests both ordinary and extraordinary.
+No visit to Singapore is complete without a stay at this iconic all-suite 5-star luxury Singapore hotel.
+Each suite features period furnishings, lofty 14-foot ceilings, and modern conveniences expected of a 21st-century hotel.
+Raffles butlers, legendary for their charming and graceful service, are available to fulfill requests both ordinary and extraordinary.